 - Remove from oven, and let cool for 15 minutes.
 Release catch on springform tin, and gently remove.

 - Store in an ait tight container.

-- To make Syrup: heat orange juice, orange blossom water, cardamom pods and sweetener in a saucepan on medium heat to low heat for around 10 minutes, until the syrup has slightly thickened.
+- To make Syrup: heat orange juice, orange blossom water, cardamom pods and sweetener in a saucepan on medium heat to low heat for around 10 minutes.
 Remove from heat, discard the cardamom pods, and let syrup come to room temperature.

 ★ Did you make this recipe?
 Don’t forget to give it a star rating below!